SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/to-81/using-new-domains.md

 # so.client:
 ---

-# Upgrade to 8.1 when choosing a brand new domain for both clients
+# Upgrade to 8.1 or newer when choosing a brand new domain for both clients

 ![Move both Sales web client and Service to a new domain -screenshot][img8]

-1. Run **SuperOffice SM.win** **SetupExe.exe** installer to upgrade the server and the database to 8.1.
+1. Run **SuperOffice SM.win** **SetupExe.exe** installer to upgrade the server and the database.

 2. Run **SuperOffice.CustomerService.exe** to Install Service and choose to let the installer create the IIS website.